charleskelley/bai-case-study/README.md

 * [Heart disA Hybrid Classification System for Heart Disease Diagnosis Based on the RFRS Method](https://www.hindawi.com/journals/cmmm/2017/8272091/)

 #### Dimensionality Reduction

+Additionally, I did some research on dimensionality reduction and found this paper that goes into some of the differences between PCA and RFE-RF and finds RFE to be a better option for the classification task of binary prediction of bankruptcy.

 * [Comparison of PCA and RFE-RF Algorithm in Bankruptcy Prediction](https://dergipark.org.tr/en/download/article-file/2272320#:~:text=The%20most%20important%20difference%20was,features%20into%20a%20lower%20dimension)